Cottin/learn-opti/walkthrough/2-analyze-bundle.md

 ## 1. webpack-bundle-analyzer

-Read about the [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) and by using its documentation, add it to your project and make it run (`npm run dev`).
+Read about the [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) and by using its documentation, add it to your project (to your webpack.config.js) and make it run (`npm run dev`).

 By looking at the graphical analyzer...